What does the Societies Board do?

 When are the Next Societies Board Elections?

-For the 2019/20 academic year there are currently 2 vacant positions: a Mile End Societies Representative and a Barts London Societies Representative.
+For the 2020/21 academic year, we will be electing 2 Mile End Societies Representative and 2 Barts London Societies Representative.
+Elections will be running in June/July.

 Who can be a Societies Board Member?

 Any Society member can stand to be on the board.
-However you must stand for the board posistion that is relevant to your Society's campus.
+However you must stand for the board position that is relevant to your Society's campus.

 Why you should stand to be a Societies Board Member?